In this article:

-- Allocate half an hour every day for exercising and do so for at least 5 days a week if approved by your doctor.
+- Exercise half an hour every day, and do so for at least 5 days a week if approved by your doctor.

 - Alcoholism may be another reason for hypercholesterolemia.
 It is therefore recommended that you either stop alcohol consumption altogether or cut down its intake.

 - Foods such as red meat, shrimp, liver, egg yolks, whole milk, and other non-vegetarian items are rich in cholesterol or saturated fat, and their frequent intake may aggravate your dyslipidemia.
 Therefore, it is better to skip them or have them in moderation and keep your cholesterol intake below 200 mg per day.